 The startup is said to have primed its Series A discussions already on the back of significant growth achieved in the 2022 operating year.

 Mayani is one of our portfolio startups in Plug and Play APAC.
 As an in-house venture capital, our goal is to fund the teams that are building the defensible businesses of the future.
 By leveraging our capital, our network of VCs, and our corporate partners, we give our portfolio companies an added advantage.
-Find out more here!
+Join our platform today!